-ODDUA PUBLISHING is committed to helping authors to turn their published non-fiction hardcopy or ebooks into audiobooks, specializing in author narrated titles.
-We hand the vocal narration coaching, recording direction, recording, editing, and publishing.
-We produce content that helps people make their world a more peaceful, equitable, and joyous place to exist by sharing knowledge and wisdom through audiobooks.
+ODDUA PUBLISHING is committed to helping authors to turn their published non-fiction hardcopy or ebooks into audiobooks, specializing in author-narrated titles.
+We handle the vocal narration coaching, recording direction, editing, and publishing.
+In addition, we produce content that helps people make their world a more peaceful, equitable, and joyous place to exist by sharing knowledge and wisdom through audiobooks.
 As CEO, Allegra Bandy directs and manages the productions and operations with a team of excellent artists, engineers, and designers.

 Good morning and welcome to the Founder’s Corner.
 We are here today with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.
-Specializing in author-narrated titles, ODDUA PUBLISHING provides high-quality productions of audiobooks in primarily non-fiction and personal development genres and providing authentic “true voice” listening experiences.
+Specializing in author-narrated titles, ODDUA PUBLISHING provides high-quality audiobooks in non-fiction and personal development genres and authentic “true voice” listening experiences.

 Thanks so much, Mike, for having me on here.
 This is super exciting, and it’s been a while.

-Sure, I produce and publish audiobooks with my company, Oddua Publishing, and we specialize in producing non-fiction author narrated titles audiobooks.
-We handle all of the vocal narration, coaching, and direction for recording, editing, and publishing.
+Sure, I produce and publish audiobooks with my company, Oddua Publishing, and we specialize in producing non-fiction author-narrated titles audiobooks.
+We handle the vocal narration, coaching, and direction for recording, editing, and publishing.

 Why is this a perfect vehicle for digital marketing?

-Compared to print books and print products that come out, the audiobook industry has grown exponentially for 12 to 13 years.
-Now that everyone has a mobile device, they can either download or stream content.
-We have seen that audiobooks have taken a more predominant role in book consumption.
+The audiobook industry has grown exponentially for 12 to 13 years compared to print books and print products.
+Now that everyone has a mobile device, they can download or stream content.
+As a result, we have seen that audiobooks have taken a more predominant role in book consumption.

 Folks must get their brand out there, write a book and get their stuff out there.
-Now it’s like you can’t just publish a print copy; you also have to have an audiobook if you’re going to be able to get your stuff out there.
+So now it’s like you can’t just publish a print copy; you also have to have an audiobook if you’re going to be able to get your stuff out there.

 Right now, we have digital audiobooks, digital downloads, and digital streaming in the digital realm.
-To be a part of that market or to take advantage of that market is an essential step in developing your brand.
+So to be a part of or take advantage of that market is essential in developing your brand.

 What platforms are usually available for these books?

-The main platforms that have taken over and monopolized the market for a long time were originally audible, Amazon, and Apple.
-Apple has Apple Podcast and now Apple Books, and you can now get Apple audiobooks.
-Those were the two main ones, but now there are over 40 different digital online platforms that you can stream or download audiobook content from.
+The leading platforms that have taken over and monopolized the market for a long time were initially audible, Amazon, and Apple.
+Apple has Apple Podcast and now Apple Books, and you can get audiobooks.
+Those were the two main ones, but now there are over 40 different digital online platforms from which you can stream or download audiobook content.

-With this many platforms – is that part of the service that you provide in advising clients?
-What’s the best platform based on content or?
+With this many platforms – is that part of the service you provide in advising clients?
+What’s the best platform based on content?

 We distribute on over 40 different platforms – cast a wide net, catch more fish.